stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # 1. Introduction <a name="Introduction"/>
-At the time of the writing of this notebook (**updated May 6, 2020**), the world has descended into mass panic, fueled by misinformation in media and social media.
+At the time of the writing of this notebook (**updated May 13, 2020**), the world has descended into mass panic, fueled by misinformation in media and social media.
 Unfortunately, both fact and hype exist in discussions regarding COVID-19.
-This notebook will only consider data available from the Centers for Disease Control and Prevention (CDC) [[1](https://www.cdc.gov/coronavirus/2019-ncov/index.html)]  and World Health Organization (WHO) [[2](https://www.who.int/csr/don/12-january-2020-novel-coronavirus-china/en/)].  **As Data Scientists, it is our job to analyze data to help others make informed data-driven decisions.**
+This notebook will consider data publically available from the Centers for Disease Control and Prevention (CDC) [[1](https://www.cdc.gov/coronavirus/2019-ncov/index.html)]  and World Health Organization (WHO) [[2](https://www.who.int/csr/don/12-january-2020-novel-coronavirus-china/en/)].  **As Data Scientists, it is our job to analyze data to help others make informed data-driven decisions.**

 **Note from the authors:** This analysis is based on the study of data science and machine learning.
 We are not health professionals or epidemiologists, and the analysis/opinions of this article should not be interpreted as professional advice.